-Future Care Capital is now embarking upon a new phase of development using evidence-based research, to advance ideas that will help shape future health and social care policy to deliver better outcomes for society.
-The charity aims to stimulate a national debate around health and social care provision through events, campaigns and crowdsourcing.
+FCC is now embarking upon a new phase of development using the insight gathered through evidence-based research, to advance ideas that will help shape future health and social care policy to deliver better outcomes for society.
+The charity aims to facilitate and stimulate a national debate around health and social care provision.
+As a provider of insight and analysis, FCC will use events, campaigns and policy papers to inform public policy.
 FCC also has a keen interest in how technology can transform health and social care outcomes, which will be a focus of its policy activities and wider partnership work.